 Appropriate genetic counseling holds the key to successful management of patients with IRDs.
 Currently, there are very few trained genetic counselors.
 In addition to their paucity, these counselors face several challenges in managing patients with IRDs in India.
 Although English and Hindi are the official languages, there are 22 languages recognized by the Indian constitution; language barriers for counseling are significant.
 Family systems are different with arranged marriages and consanguinity is still in vogue.
 Extended family members sometime demand disclosure of genetic test results; cultural and religious beliefs are significantly different.
-The key is to train a larger number of personnel in genetic counselors.
+The key is to train a larger number of personnel in genetic counseling with a specific focus on IRDs.
+More centers need to start training genetic counselors.
 This is especially pertinent given the prospective therapies on the horizon.
 Well-trained genetic counselors can bridge the gap between the physician/geneticist/visual rehabilitation and become the pivotal point for management of these complex diseases.